New sorbent materials for solid-phase extraction (SPE), dispersive solid-phase extraction (dSPE), solid-phase microextraction

 the template molecules, even with exhaustive extraction, has been one of the main problems with the acceptance of MIPs.
 The

 template molecules frequently bleed, sometimes give baseline drifts, and interfere with the quantitation of the desired analyte,

 especially at low levels.
 One approach to overcome this limitation is to use a template that is similar to the analyte of

 interest.
-An example would be to use a brominated analogue template rather than a chlorinated molecule of interest.
-If the
+An example would be to use a brominated analog template rather than a chlorinated molecule of interest.
+If the analog

 With aqueous mobile phases, MIPs can display reversed-phase and ion-exchange interaction because selective polar interactions

 are impaired.
 The MIP phases show the greatest selectivity when the experimental conditions are chosen that generate the selective